justynath/read-and-grow/README.md

 Each page has the same **header** with logo and navbar and **footer** with links to social media platforms.

 ### Skeleton
-The website is designed to be cleare and simple with the main purpose to encourage people to read more non-fiction and connect with others through shared interests.
-Features are arranged hiranchically so they follow order of importance.
+The website is designed to be clear and simple, with the main purpose of encouraging people to read more non-fiction and connect with others through shared interests.
+Features are arranged hierarchically to follow the order of importance.

 [Read and Grow Wireframes](./assets/readme-assets/read-and-grow.pdf) -